How Can Foreigners Start a Business in Malaysia?

-Strategically positioned in the heart of Southeast Asia, Malaysia serves as an ideal gateway to the ASEAN market, which comprises approximately 680 million people.
+Malaysia is strategically positioned in the heart of Southeast Asia.
+It serves as an ideal gateway to the ASEAN market, which comprises approximately 680 million people.

 Its stable policy environment, robust infrastructure, and recent participation in trade agreements like the CPTPP and enhanced ASEAN trade frameworks reinforce its appeal to foreign investors.
-In 1H 2025, Malaysia attracted RM 190.3 billion in approved investments, an 18.7% increase year-on-year, with 56.1% coming from foreign sources, underscoring its growing role as a regional investment hub.
+In 1H 2025, Malaysia attracted RM 190.3 billion in approved investments, an 18.7% increase year-on-year, with 56.1% originating from foreign sources, strengthening its growing role as a regional investment hub.

 Malaysia continues to welcome foreign investors, offering a supportive environment and strong business opportunities.
 Its extensive transport networks and central location in Southeast Asia make it an ideal base for businesses in manufacturing, services, or exports.